GAMHnile/main-website/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+templateKey: "product-page"
 path: /products
-title: Our Coffee
+title: Our Products
-image: /img/jumbotron.jpg
+image: /img/hero-2.webp
 heading: Great coffee with a conscience
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their